HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ## Some generic points to note

-1. The attribute `-dxConnectHostname` has been deprecated and removed and must be replaced with `-hostname` wherever necessary.
+1. The attribute `-dxConnectHostname` has been deprecated and removed and must be replaced with `-hostname` wherever necessary since CF202.
-2. The maximum input file size allowed in DXClient is 256 MB currently.
-This limitation will be addressed in one of the future releases.
+2. Uptil CF212, the maximum input file size allowed in DXClient was 256 MB.
+This limitation has been addressed in later releases.
+As of CF213, there is no default file size set but user could set it through the DXC_ConfigSettings property.
+Refer [DXC_ConfigSettings](dxconnect.md#resource-environment-provider-property-for-dxconnect)

 ## Configuring DXClient